-If the client wishes to return benefits from the EBT account, he must complete and sign the EBT-IFM-1 indicating the amount to be returned.
+If the client wishes to return benefits from the EBT account, he must complete and sign the IFM-EBT-1 indicating the amount to be returned.
+When the client is unable or unavailable to sign the IFM-EBT-1, the Worker must write "Signature Not Available" and record the reason.
 Benefits are removed from the account by a Supervisor or IFM Repayment Investigator.
 The client retains the card, unless the request to return benefits is mailed to the local office along with the card.
 In this instance, the card is destroyed using the above procedures.